Silent Business Killer: 5 Signs that You are Facing Legacy Software and How to Deal With It

 The final point about outdated software is that it could be completely fine.
 The overall framework of how to deal with legacy software looks like this:

 First, you uncover the outdated software.
 When spotted, determine the process(es) connected to this software and try to investigate it in terms of its being outdated.
 Then, consider a risk mitigation strategy.
-Calculate the cost of retaining this software and how to overcome and minimize its effect.
-The Return of Investment (ROI) calculation becomes very handy.
+Find out how to deal with possible legacy system migration risks.
+Calculate the cost of maintaining legacy applications and how to overcome and minimize their effect.
+Make decisions on things like refactoring vs rewrite.
+The Return of Investment (ROI) becomes very handy here.

 It’s crucial to consider ROI before making a decision.
 Removing legacy software is always about removing a legacy process, replacing it with a new one, training staff, and maybe replacing a few related processes to align with the new workflow.
 This results in costs that could be greater than the cost of keeping things as they are.
 There is no need to expend revenue if the existing system works okay.
 Legacy is a negative only when it is impacting the business.